Kunduz: 21st century

 Kunduz is the centre for the northeast provinces and was captured by the Taliban in 1997.
-It was the last major city held by the Taliban before its fall to US-backed Afghan Northern Alliance forces on 26 November 2001.During the summer of 2015, the Taliban advanced and attacked the city, which resulted in a battle for control of the city against Afghan forces.
+It was the last major city held by the Taliban before its fall to US-backed Afghan Northern Alliance forces on 26 November 2001.
+During the summer of 2015, the Taliban advanced and attacked the city, which resulted in a battle for control of the city against Afghan forces.
 Tens of thousands of inhabitants were displaced internally by the fighting.
 On 28 September 2015 the Taliban flag was again raised in the city center and the Taliban managed to capture the city prison and free many prisoners.
+On 3 October 2015, a United States Air Force AC-130U gunship attacked the Kunduz Trauma Centre operated by Médecins Sans Frontières (MSF, or Doctors Without Borders).
 The Afghan Armed Forces counter-attacked and managed to re-capture the city in 15 days.
 The Taliban announced that, after achieving their objectives, they have withdrawn from the city's center.
 Zabiullah Mujahid, a Taliban spokesperson, said that their main object in leaving the city is to avoid civilian casualties from air raids.
 In April 2018 the Afghan Air Force conducted an airstrike that killed and injured dozens of civilians at a religious school in Kunduz.
 On 31 August 2019, the Taliban forces launched another attack on the city, setting off a major battle with local security forces.

 On 19 May 2020, the Taliban killed one policeman and one civilian and injured 18 others in a motorbike bomb blast in Kunduz.
 On the same day, the Taliban attempted again to capture Kunduz, attacking several government posts but were repelled by the Afghan security forces.
 The Taliban were forced to flee the city, leaving ten dead bodies behind.
 Eight Afghan soldiers and three civilians were killed and 55 others were wounded during the Taliban attack.

 On 8 August 2021, the Taliban as part of their nationwide military offensive captured Kunduz, along with Sar-e-Pul and Taloqan after heavy clashes with ANA forces.

 On 8 October 2021, a militant of ISKP detonated a suicide vest targeting shia worshippers at the Gozar-e-Sayed Abad Mosque, killing 50+ people and wounding over 100.